STAATUS

 Engagement also happens out in the community.
 When asked what would encourage them to visit ethnic neighborhoods like Chinatowns, Little Indias, Koreatowns, and Little Saigons more often, Americans point to practical draws: More events and local business promotion (40%), new and interesting businesses (32%), and more affordable offerings (28%).

-What would encourage Americans to visit ethnic neighborhoods more often?
+What would encourage people to visit ethnic neighborhoods more often?

 Get the full 2026 report